orionrobots/orionrobots.github.io/wiki/artificial_intelligence.md

 </p>
 <p>Not every prediction of it is like The Terminator.
 </p>
 <p>Isaac Asimov has one story where computers govern whole continents and micromanage in a way a human would never be capable of.
-Because they have no need beyond power, and they have <a class="wiki" href="/wiki/the_three_laws_of_robotics.html" title="The Three Laws Of Robotics">The Three Laws Of Robotics</a> implanted in them, they steer whole economies in whatever way best benefits mankind.
+Because they have no need beyond power, and they have <a href="/wiki/the_three_laws_of_robotics.html" title="The Three Laws Of Robotics">The Three Laws Of Robotics</a> implanted in them, they steer whole economies in whatever way best benefits mankind.
 </p>
 <p>They even go as far as to show some amount of failure(though only superficial because they are successful) just to stop their human government counterparts from feeling inadequate.
 </p>